Elementary English Language Arts

 SPASD Plan

-All 4K-3rd grade educators will aimswebPLUS screening assessments three times throughout the school year and in accordance with DPI published screening windows.
+All 4K-3rd-grade educators will use AimswebPLUS screening assessments three times throughout the school year, in accordance with DPI published screening windows.

-An assessment team at each elementary school will monitor the results of screening assessments to determine, develop, and implement plans to follow-up with additional diagnostic assessment with our 5K-3rd grade students.
+An assessment team at each elementary school will monitor the results of screening assessments to determine, develop, and implement plans to follow up with additional diagnostic assessments with our 5K-3rd-grade students.
 A legal guardian has the right to submit a request for diagnostic assessment at any time, including the right to request an evaluation through special education.

-More information about District assessments can be found by visiting this link.
+More information about District assessments and their timelines can be found by viewing this document.

 Family Notification/Communication